Giving by Individuals / Households

 Giving by individuals/households includes cash and non-cash donations to U.S. charities contributed by all American individuals and households—including those who itemize their charitable contributions on their income taxes and those who do not.

-The projection for giving by individuals/households in 2019 is above the flat rate of change for giving of this type during the prior 10-year period, but below the historical 25-year and 40-year annualized average rates of growth.
-In 2020, giving by individuals/households is expected to surpass the historical 10-year, 25-year, and 40-year annualized average growth rates.30
+The projection for giving by individuals/households in 2020 and 2021 is expected to surpass the historical 10-year, 25-year, and 40-year annualized average

-Specific factors that will significantly and positively influence individual/household giving in 2019 and 2020 include:viii
+Specific factors that will significantly and positively influence individual/household giving in 2020 and 2021 include:iv

-A large body of work demonstrates, with few exceptions, the link between household income and wealth and philanthropic giving.32 In general, as income and wealth increase, so do the amounts that households give to charity.
-An increase in the number of households that itemize deductions on their taxes suggests that median U.S. household income and wealth are growing.
+- A large body of work demonstrates, with few exceptions, the link between household income and wealth and philanthropic giving.11 In general, as income and wealth increase, so do the amounts that households give to charity.
+Growth in the S&P 500 is also associated with growth in giving by individuals.

-- vii All growth rates are based on predictions for giving in inflation-adjusted 2017 dollars using 2018 as the base year.
-The Philanthropy Outlook projects the growth rates of variables into 2019 and 2020; predicted growth rates are compared with the variables’ historical 10-, 25-, and 40-year annualized means.
-See Table 1 for these data
+- iii All growth rates are based on predictions for giving in inflation-adjusted 2018 dollars using 2019 as the base year.
+The Philanthropy Outlook projects the growth rates of variables into 2020 and 2021; predicted growth rates are compared with the variables’ historical 10-, 25-, and 40-year annualized means.
+See Table 1 for these data.